5G decoded: Here's how to tell real 5G from the marketing fluff

 -

-Nov 21•Google is selling movie tickets through Duplex, its AI-powered booking system
+Nov 21•Google lets you buy movie tickets through Duplex, its AI-powered booking system

+Nov 20•Trump and Cook tour Apple facility in Texas as Mac Pro production begins

 -